gnois/losty/README.md

 ### Handler

-A handler function takes a request (q) and a response (r) table, and optionally more arguments.
+A handler is a function that takes a request (q) and a response (r) table, and optionally more arguments which may be passed from previous handlers.

 Here is a handler for http POST, PUT or DELETE request, taken from the built in content.lua helper:
 ```